Heo HEP Project is a run-of-the-river hydropower project in the State of Arunachal Pradesh, in North-eastern India.

-With an Installed capacity of 240MW, it is the largest and most advanced in a cascade of three projects totaling 571 MW on the Yarjep River.
+With a planned installed capacity of 240MW, it is the largest and most advanced in a cascade of three projects totalling 571 MW on the Yarjep River.
 Velcan has been developing the Heo Project since 2007.
-At the time, the installed capacity was expected to be approximately 70 MW.
+At the time, the installed capacity was expected to be approximately 90 MW.
 However, the abundance of water as well as Velcan’s proprietary engineering work over a number of years prompted the capacity to be revised to 240 MW as approved by Central Electricity Authority.

-In July 2015, after 8 years of site investigations and technical studies, Velcan obtained the Techno-Economic Clearance for the Project from the Central Electricity Authority.
+In July 2015, after 8 years of site investigations and technical studies, Velcan obtained the Techno-Economic Clearance (TEC) for the Project from the Central Electricity Authority.
 The Detailed Project report (DPR) approved by the CEA had been submitted in July 2013.
 All of its technical and economic features were examined by 19 separate directorates.
 The approval thus validates and sets the technical characteristics, the costs estimates and the tariffs of the forthcoming hydropower plant.

-In April 2015, Indian Ministry of Environment, Forests and Climate Change has approved the Environmental Clearance the Heo Project (as well as for the Tato-I (186MW) and the Pauk (145MW) Projects) and in October 2015 it granted the Forest Clearance stage – I (which will allow the project to utilize forest land after land acquisition is completed).
+In April 2015, Indian Ministry of Environment, Forests and Climate Change approved the Environmental Clearance of the Heo Project (as well as for the Tato-I (186MW) and the Pauk (145MW) Projects) and in October 2015 it granted the Forest Clearance stage – I (which will allow the project to utilize forest land after land acquisition is completed).